pablogiaccon/breaking-bad/README.md

 See the [open issues](https://github.com/pablogiaccon/breaking-bad/issues) for a list of proposed features (and known issues).

-You can see the project in production in [breaking-bad](https://breaking-bad-challenge.vercel.app/)
+You can see the project in production in <a href="https://breaking-bad-challenge.vercel.app/" target="_blank" rel="noopener noreferrer">View Demo</a>